 Sectors worst affected

-The impact that Brexit has had on recruitment is of course industry dependent, with some sectors relying much more heavily on a European employee base.
+The impact that Brexit has had on recruitment is of course industry dependence, with some sectors relying much more heavily on a European employee base.

 The NHS has taken a huge hit, particularly in terms of nursing and care home staff.
 Despite these industries already being hugely stretched, Brexit has caused an even further dip in recruitment, in a sector that is profoundly reliant on EU workers at nearly every level.